Max Dana - Website

 For the 60th Anniversary of the Universal Declaration of Human Rights

-60 Signers for the 60th Anniversary' Initiative to bolster the
+60 Signers for the 60th Anniversary Initiative By Max Dana

 Geneviève Garrigos, President of Amnesty International France and partner of the Every Human Has Rights campaign declared: